 Dr Karen Wang (PhD in Management) has taught and coordinated the postgraduate subjects of change management, international management and organizational behaviours.
 Her current research focuses on leadership, entrepreneurship and innovation in the international context.
-She is the author of more than 90 articles, books and book chapters and conference papers, including publications in academic journals in Journal of Small Business Management, Journal of International Management, International Negotiation and International Business Review.
+She is the author of more than 90 articles, books, book chapters and conference papers, including publications in academic journals in Journal of Small Business Management, Journal of International Management, International Negotiation and International Business Review.
 One of her published books, entitled Business Culture in China, has been translated into other three languages: Japanese, Indonesian and Korean.
 She is a core researcher of the University Key Research Centre.
-She has been a member of Editorial Advisory Boards and the Editorial Review Board in journals, including Journal Small Business Management, Management Research Review, Journal of Technology Management in China and Journal of Chinese Entrepreneurship.
+She has been/ is a Visiting Professor in RUC and PU, China and had/has been a member of Editorial Advisory Boards and the Editorial Review Board in journals, including Journal Small Business Management, Management Research Review, Journal of Technology Management in China and Journal of Chinese Entrepreneurship

 Can supervise: YES

 Innovation, leadership, entrepreneurship, knowledge management and managerial psychology in the international context